More than ever, companies need to have a corporate travel policy in place to protect employees and keep costs in check.

 You’ll need to inform employees what their daily allowance is for meals, gratuities, and incidental expenses.
 Many US companies base them on the per diem guidelines set by the General Services Administration for US cities and states and those established by the US Department of State for foreign countries.

 You also might spell out in this section any guidelines for entertaining clients.
-This may include safety considerations when meeting a client out and what fees the company will cover.
+This may include in the company travel policy as safety considerations when meeting a client and what fees the company will cover.

-You also might outline the scenarios in which a traveler will not be reimbursed, like when they make out-of-policy choices.
+You also might outline in the business travel policy the scenarios in which a traveler will not be reimbursed, like when they make out-of-policy choices.

-Want to learn more about what you can do to bolster your travel program?
+Want to learn more about what you can do to bolster your corporate travel policy?